Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 For businesses crossing the $200,000 revenue mark, the “shoebox of receipts” method is no longer viable.
 You need professional financial statements that speak the language of construction.

-When we provide virtual accounting services, we prioritize two specific reports for our contractor clients:
+When we provide monthly bookkeeping services, we prioritize two specific reports for our contractor clients:

-• Profit & Loss by Job: Instead of seeing one giant number for "Materials," you see "Job #102: Kitchen Remodel – Materials."
-This level of granularity is what allows you to make data-driven decisions about which types of projects to pursue in the future.
+• Profit & Loss by Job: Instead of seeing one giant number for “Materials,” you see “Job #102: Kitchen Remodel – Materials.”
+This level of granularity is what allows you to make data-driven decisions about which types of projects to pursue in the future, and which to walk away from.

 Bookkeeping tools and architectural blueprints for Dallas contractors managing project profitability.